 Understanding estimated callback time (ECBT)

-Calculating the Estimated Callback Time (ECBT) is a central function of Mindful Callback that allows the system to accurately predict the time that a customer can expect to receive a callback.
+Calculating the Estimated Callback Time (ECBT) is a central function of Mindful that allows the system to accurately predict the time that a customer can expect to receive a callback.

 Many factors come into play to determine the ECBT at a given moment, including talk-time metrics, waitlist forecasts, and the configuration of each Call Target.
 Different formulas are used to calculate the ECBT in different scenarios.